-There are some workarounds by patching some of the receiving synthesizer settings (if possible/it has a patchbay) to transpose but to not have it directly and easily accessible on the unit is a minus for a lot of users.
+There are some workarounds by patching some of the receiving synthesizer settings (if possible/it has a patchbay) to transpose but to not having it directly and easily accessible on the unit is a minus for a lot of users.

 In short, the Rhythmic possibilities are fantastic but the Melodic side leaves a lot to be desired.

-If you’re also looking for a ‘not too expensive’ entry into the world of hardware sequencing and how to sequence hardware gear, this is a great place to start as it can introduce a lot of basic sequencing, connection and compositional concepts for you to further develop down the line along with your (hopefully) growing setup!
+If you’re also looking for a ‘not too expensive’ entry into the world of hardware sequencing and how to sequence hardware gear, this is a great place to start as it can introduce a lot of basic sequencing, connection, and compositional concepts for you to further develop down the line along with your (hopefully) growing setup!